Giant Congenital NevusSymptoms, Doctors, Treatments, Advances & More

 Treatment may be helpful if the birthmark causes emotional problems because of how it looks.

-Athena Kaporis is a Dermatologist in Mount Kisco, New York.
-Dr. Kaporis and is rated as an Advanced provider by MediFind in the treatment of Giant Congenital Nevus.
-Her top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Melanocytic Nevus, and Giant Congenital Nevus.

-Brent Wainwright is a Dermatologist in Mount Kisco, New York.
-Dr. Wainwright and is rated as an Advanced provider by MediFind in the treatment of Giant Congenital Nevus.
+.
+Dr. Motel is rated as a Distinguished provider by MediFind in the treatment of Giant Congenital Nevus.
 His top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Nevus, and Giant Congenital Melanocytic Nevus.

+.
+Dr. Zellis is rated as a Distinguished provider by MediFind in the treatment of Giant Congenital Nevus.
+Her top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Nevus, and Giant Congenital Melanocytic Nevus.

 Skin cancer may develop in some people with large or giant nevi.
 The cancer risk is higher for nevi that are larger in size.
 However, it isn't known if removing the nevus reduces that risk.